Henry Hudson

 On his final expedition, while still searching for the Northwest Passage, Hudson became the first European to see Hudson Strait and the immense Hudson Bay.
 In 1611, after wintering on the shore of James Bay, Hudson wanted to press on to the west, but most of his crew mutinied.
-The mutineers cast Hudson, his son, and seven others adrift; the Hudsons and their companions were never seen again.
+The mutineers cast Hudson, his son, and six others adrift; what then happened to the Hudsons and their companions is unknown.

 Early life

 Virtually nothing of Hudson's early life is known for certain.
 His year of birth is variously estimated between 1560 and 1570.
 He may have been born in London and it is possible that his father was an alderman of that city.
 When Hudson first entered the historical record in 1607, he was already an experienced mariner with sufficient credentials to be commissioned the leader of an expedition charged with a search for a trade route across the North Pole.